 The Combined Air Emissions Reporting (CAER) project seeks to streamline the way industry reports air emissions to meet EPA, state, local, and tribal program requirements.
-The CAER System (CAERS) is an electronic reporting tool that allows facilities to report to more than one program via a single data submission.
+The CAER System (CAERS) is an electronic reporting application that allows facilities to report to more than one program via a single data submission.

-Various federal, state, local, and tribal programs require industry to report air pollutant emissions to separate systems at different times of the year.
-These systems include the National Emissions Inventory (NEI), the Toxics Release Inventory (TRI), the Greenhouse Gas Reporting Program (GHGRP), the Compliance and Emissions Data Reporting Interface (CEDRI), and partner-specific systems.
+Various federal, state, local, and tribal programs require industry to report air pollutant emissions to separate systems at different times of the year to meet requirements for the following programs: the National Emissions Inventory (NEI), the Toxics Release Inventory (TRI), the Greenhouse Gas Reporting Program (GHGRP), the Compliance and Emissions Data Reporting Interface (CEDRI), and partner-specific systems.
 This leads to duplication of effort for both industry and government.
-While each program collects different data, some data (specifically, input data) is the same and could be reported just once for use across multiple programs.
+While each program collects different data, shared data could be reported just once for use across multiple programs.

-- Regulated Community: CAER will reduce the reporting burden for facilities by preventing duplicative efforts across programs and improving both the reporting experience and efficiencies.
+- Regulated Community: CAER will decrease the reporting burden for facilities by reducing duplicative data entry across programs and improving both the reporting experience and efficiencies.

 - Public: CAER will improve data availability, timeliness, transparency, consistency, and quality for users.

 - Regulators: EPA, states, tribes, and local governments will spend less time reviewing, compiling, and reconciling data, and the most timely and high-quality data will be available to decisions makers.